Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADMSGroup.md

 ```

 ### -DisplayName
-The displayname of the group
+Specifies a display name for the group.

 ```yaml
 Type: String